brentje/sortable-challenge/README.md

 ./go.sh

+Alternatively, you can run this program without building it first by typing:

+scala MatchMaker.scala

 --------
 This program will accept 2 JSON files as input, "products.txt" and "listings.txt" which are located in the "data" folder.